Kimmel Wins, Tylenol Loses

 I mean, you know what I mean?

-You look like he's gonna pull you over and smash your taillight and then like give you a ticket for it or like kick down your bodega door and rifle through your cash register.
+You look like he's going to pull you over and smash your taillight and then like give you a ticket for it or like kick down your bodega door and rifle through your cash register.

-He just like he looked, it's also like the
+He just like looked, it's also like the,

-it's just like it was such an old school corruption scandal, too, you know, like an MSM mainstream media scoop, FBI sting.
+it's just like, it was such an old school corruption scandal too, you know, like an MSM mainstream media scoop FBI sting.
+I don't know.

 As classic a story as you get,